BinCooker/Quant_Analysis/README.md

 Designed for stock analysis and picking

 ## macro_downloader.py
-This modulus:
+This modulus: \n
-    1. download the fundamental data from Macrotrends
+1. download the fundamental data from Macrotrends\n
 2. update the fscore based on downloaded data